CRITICAL MINERALS

 What are Critical Minerals?

-Critical minerals are essential to a country’s economic security, technological advancement, and clean energy transition.
-They are vital for producing electric vehicles, renewable energy systems, defense technologies, and advanced electronics.
+Critical minerals are essential to a nation’s economic security, technological leadership, and clean-energy transformation.
+They are key inputs for electric vehicles, renewable-energy systems, defense technologies, and advanced electronics.

 Avalon’s diverse portfolio includes several of these minerals — underlined in the list below.